Six Great Bible Quotes for Married Couples

-The partial list of marriage principles in these verses form the foundation for happy, healthy marriages.
-No matter who else claims to be an authority, God's principles and promises work best.
+The list of marriage principles in these verses form the foundation for happy, healthy marriages.
+No matter who else claims to be an authority, God's principles and promises comprise the best source of counsel.

 Since they are no longer two but one, let no one split apart what God has joined together.
 (Matthew 19: 6 NLT)